-In order to avoid close contact, I am not currently offering sessions in the home or transport to/from sessions.
-I will continue to see clients at Bowraville Community Health Centre and HealthOne, Nambucca where social distancing measures can be practised.
-I will also continue to offer therapy in the outdoors like ‘walk and talk’ sessions, as nature provides lots of space and a good healthy immune boost.
+I continue to see clients at Bowraville Community Health Centre and HealthOne, Nambucca where social distancing measures can be practised.
+I also continue to offer therapy in the outdoors like ‘walk and talk’ sessions, as nature provides lots of space and a good healthy immune boost.

 - Telehealth services.

-Videoconferencing services (via Zoom or Skype) is our preferred method for supporting you during this time.
+Videoconferencing services (via Zoom or Skype) is available to those who are in self isolation.
 We are also able to offer telephone consultations if you do not have internet access.

 My priority during this time of uncertainty is to help you ‘stay safe, stay sane’.
 There are multiple ways we can stay connected, wherever you are.

 If you have any questions or concerns, don’t hesitate to Contact Us.